-The modifiers binary, index, every, skip, using, and smooth are discussed separately.
-In brief, binary allows data entry from a binary file, index selects which data sets in a multi-data-set file are to be plotted, every specifies which points within a single data set are to be plotted, using determines how the columns within a single record are to be interpreted, and smooth allows for simple interpolation and approximation. splot has a similar syntax, but does not support the smooth option.
+The modifiers binary, index, every, skip, using, bins, and smooth are discussed separately.
+In brief, binary allows data entry from a binary file, index selects which data sets in a multi-data-set file are to be plotted, every specifies which points within a single data set are to be plotted, using determines how the columns within a single record are to be interpreted, and smooth allows for simple interpolation and approximation. bins sorts individual input points into equal-sized intervals along x and plots a single accumulated value per interval.

+splot has a similar syntax, but does not support the smooth option.